 Tears, except those involving the hand and those that have occurred many hours ago, are usually surgically closed.

 Most people with human bites that have broken the skin are given antibiotics by mouth to prevent infection.
-Infected bites are treated with antibiotics and often must be opened surgically to examine and clean the wound.
+Infected bites are treated with antibiotics and often must be opened surgically to root out foreign objects (for example, a broken tooth) and clean the wound.
+Sometimes an imaging study such as an x-ray or ultrasonography is also done to locate hidden foreign objects.

 If a fight bite becomes infected, hospitalization may be needed for administration of intravenous antibiotics.